 Web Accessibility Plugins/Toolbars

 A category of automated accessibility solutions is Tool-based overlays in the form of a toolbar, plugin, extension, or free widgets as they are popularly called.
 These free accessibility plugins are typically not built by the site owners but are embedded from a third-party source.
-They are quick to be installed, allow for full customization by the website owner, as well as offer usability features (also including an accessibility statement) at the front-end.
+They are quick to install, allow for full customization by the website owner, as well as offer usability features (also including an accessibility statement) at the front end.
 These features are what site users with disabilities or anyone can use to make desirable changes to any website and accommodate their disability.
 Features include highlighting links and headers, improving contrast ratio, changing cursor size or color, changing font size or family, enabling true keyboard navigability, an allowance to pause animations, flashing GIFs, etc. Examples include Adally, enable, among other free accessibility add-ons for WordPress websites.